Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

 A regular emergency exit must be marked with a collision bar.
 Signs directing people to exit doors must be posted so people can find them quickly in times of terror.
 An alternate emergency exit allows for a quicker and more secure evacuation if there is a bottleneck along the fast route.

-Fire code requirements differ significantly from one building to the next, depending on the location, size, and type of work being done.
+Fire code requirements differ significantly from one building to the next, depending on the location, size, and work type.
 The NFPA’s Life Safety 101 code contains these requirements.
 NFPA’s fire code covers the number of exits required based on the maximum occupancy of any given area or employees within a business.
 In emergencies, having a path of exit travel that employees or residents know and can rely on is critical to getting them out safely in a fire.
 These NFPA exit doors aim to get people out of potentially dangerous situations like smoke, fire, and heat as quickly as possible.

 The NFPA has strict guidelines for what these emergency exit doors should look like and how they should function to accomplish this.
 According to NFPA standards, egress requirements include constructing and placing egress pathways.
 This helps to ensure consistency across all buildings while also providing employees with the best chance of performing an emergency evacuation safely and on time.

-How do Emergency Exit Doors work?
+How Do Emergency Exit Doors Work?

 Fire exit doors are non-fire-resistant exterior doors that can be left open.
 While fire doors are intended to keep fires from spreading within the structure, fire exit doors are designed to provide a quick and safe exit from the facility.